greg-1-anderson/drupal-drupal-composer/README.md

 Items checked below are also supported in this project.

 - [x] Create modules, profiles and themes directories.
-- [x] Include and configure cweagans/composer-patches
+- [ ] _Create an initial settings.php file._
-- [x] Include Drush and Drupal Console
+- [ ] _Include and configure cweagans/composer-patches._
-- [ ] Create an initial settings.php file.
+- [ ] _Include Drush and Drupal Console._
 - [ ] Create an initial files directory.
-- [ ] Custom environment variable definition via .env files using vlucas/phpdotenv
+- [ ] Custom environment variable definition via .env files using vlucas/phpdotenv.
-- [ ] Include example Drush configuration files
+- [ ] Include example Drush configuration files.
-- [ ] Create a random config sync directory name prior to installing.
+- [ ] ~Create a random config sync directory name prior to installing.~
-- [ ] Ensure that Composer is at version 1.0.0 or later.
+- [ ] ~Ensure that Composer is at version 1.0.0 or later.~

-It would be possible to support more of these features in this project, and perhaps at some point more will be added.
-For the initial experiment, though, the primary goal was to produce an installable Drupal site using a minimum of files.
+The unchecked items are potential TODOs for this project, or a derivative project.
+The items in italic were provided at one time, but backed out to make the results of this project more in line with a drupal/drupal tarball.
+The items that have been struck out, though, are probably not necessary to maintain.